 This course is open to all.

-$400.00 inc. GSTJessica Kostos, Women’s Health Physiotherapist, presents a Pilates class utilising the band to support your body during pregnancy and prepare your body for the demands of motherhood.
-This class is suitable for anyone but is specifically designed for all
+$350.00 inc. GSTJessica Kostos, Women’s Health Physiotherapist, presents a Pilates class utilising the weighted balls to support your body during pregnancy and prepare your body for the demands of motherhood.
+This class is suitable for anyone, but is specifically design